...

 7 Timeless Tips for Connecting and Building Relationships at Conferences

-An important part of honing our skills as business professionals are becoming better at meeting new people and building real relationships.
-The more we invest in practicing engaging with others effectively — the more natural our ability to build relationships, becomes.
+business professional is becoming better at meeting new people, building real relationships with an improved art of storytelling.
+The more we invest in networking and practicing engaging with others effectively — the more natural our ability to build relationships becomes.
 We then look forward to the process of building relationships and finding genuine happiness in the process.
 Our opportunity set in life is a function of both what we know and who we know.
 And although we meet people everywhere we go, conferences afford a unique opportunity to change the “who we know” forever.

 Timeless Tips for Connecting and Building Relationships at Conferences